 It is as simple as it sounds—shellfish are sea creatures that have a shell of some kind.
-There are two basic categories:
+There are 2 basic categories:

 Crustaceans—They have elongated bodies with a jointed, soft shell.
 These include crabs, crayfish, lobster, and shrimp.

 Mollusks—These have soft bodies covered by a shell of one or more pieces.
-Mollusks are divided into three categories:
+Mollusks are divided into 3 categories:

 Shellfish are one of the most common allergens, and the allergy is rarely outgrown.
-Reactions usually appear within two hours after eating shellfish, inhaling cooking vapors, or handling shellfish, but can be delayed as long as 24 hours.
+Reactions usually appear within minutes to a few hours after eating shellfish, inhaling cooking vapors, or handling shellfish, but can be delayed as long as 24 hours.
 Common symptoms include: